wp-plugins/multiple-sidebar-generator/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

-3. Place and customize your widgets

-4. Add Multi Widget Sidebar in Appearance Submenu.

-5. Select Different Sidebar for Page/ Post/Costom Posts
+3. Create and Select Different Sidebar for Page/ Post/Costom Posts

 == Frequently Asked Questions ==

 See documentation at http://www.dswebsolutons.in/

-== Screenshots ==

-1. Manage Sidebar.
-2. Add Sidebar for the Page/Post/Custom Post type.

-== Changelog ==

-N/A